khachatur-tadevosyan-4/Applications-Licenses/KProject License.md

 We may share such information to:

 Our analytics providers.
-We use third-party analytics such as TapJoy, Unity, Firebase for the purposes of delivering our services, conducting analysis, and research.
+We use third-party analytics such as Unity, Firebase for the purposes of delivering our services, conducting analysis, and research.
 The device data we share with such providers are encoded.
 The providers may assign a random ID to these data and they are not able to match it back to You.
 We can aggregate the data for benchmarking feature.
 Our cloud service providers.
-We store information we collect from you on servers provided by our third-party cloud service providers such as iCloud, Google Cloud Platform;
+We store information we collect from you on servers provided by our third-party cloud service providers such as Google Cloud Platform;
 Our tracking and fraud prevention providers.
 For some of our Games we use tracking and fraud prevention providers, such as AppsFlyer, Tenjin for the purposes of measuring performance and optimizing our advertising campaigns, displaying advertisements, conducting analysis to improve our services and for fraud prevention purposes.
 Such providers may use APIs, and SDKs in our Games to enable them to collect and analyze user and device-related data and information, such as impressions, clicks, installs or other advertising campaign performance indicators and post-install in-app events.
 Third-party advertising partners.
 We have contracted with certain third-party advertising networks that assist us in delivering advertising to you that allows us to continue offering the Games for free or at low cost.
 Advertising partner’s third-party tracking provider.
 We allow our advertising partners to track impressions, clicks, installs or other advertising campaign performance indicators through their tracking providers for the purposes of measuring their advertising campaign performance.
 They may use their own third-party tracking providers.